 Item Number 11.
 Current Mailing Address.
-Provide your mailing address even if it is the same as your physical address.
+Provide the address where you would like to receive written correspondence regarding your application.
 Provide "In Care Of Name" information, if any.
 You must type or print something in every box, except an apartment, suite, or floor number or "In Care Of Name" if you do not have one, within "Mailing Address."